ablestack/reactive-domain-objects/README.md

 The sourceNodeMatcher configuration lets the graphSynchronizer know which source node the configuration item relates to.
 There are two types of Matchers:

-#### SourceNodePath
+#### SourceNodeInstancePath

-This is a dot-delimited string that represents the path _from_ the root of the source graph _to_ the targeted node
+This is a dot-delimited string that represents the path _from_ the root of the source graph _to_ the targeted node.
+See [Source Node Paths Section](#Source-Node-Paths) for further details.

-For example, to target the grandchild node of the following sourceJSON:
+For example, to target the grandchildren node of the following sourceJSON:

 ```TypeScript
 const rootSourceNode = {